Competency-Based Interview Questions

-Describe a time in which you had to improve a team’s performance.
-What challenges did you meet and how did you address them?
+- Describe a time in which you had to improve a team’s performance.
+What challenges did you encounter and how did you address them?

 - Describe a time in which you received negative feedback from an employer, colleague, or client.
 How did you manage this feedback?
 What was the outcome?

 - Describe a time in which members of your team did not get along.
 How did you handle the situation?